-FAN23SV06A allows the regulator to start on a pre-bias output, $V{\text{OUT}}$ , and ensures $V{\text{OUT}}$ is not discharged during the soft-start operation.
-To guarantee no glitches on $V{\text{OUT}}$ at the beginning of the soft-start ramp, LS is disabled until the first positive-going edge of the PWM signal.
-The regulator is forced into PFM Mode during soft-start to ensure the inductor current remains positive, reducing the possibility of discharging the output voltage.
-FAN23SV06PA does not support startup with prebias on output.
+FAN23SV60A allows the regulator to start on a pre-bias output, V{OUT} , and ensures V{OUT} is not discharged during the soft-start operation.

+To guarantee no glitches on V{OUT} at the beginning of the soft-start ramp, the LS is disabled until the first positive-going edge of the PWM signal.
+The regulator is also forced into PFM Mode during soft-start to ensure the inductor current remains positive, reducing the possibility of discharging the output voltage.